Skip to main content

 • What do you want your customers to remember you for?

-What about your competition?
-Researching your competitors and getting a sense of what they offer, what sets them apart, and ultimately what their name is will also provide meaningful data points to shape your brand naming journey.
+When coming up with good brand names, you should also do some research into your competition.
+Figuring out what they offer, what sets them apart, and their own business name will also provide you with meaningful data points that shape your brand naming journey.

 Choose a Naming Strategy